Educational requirements are organized on this page according to program.

 - A full course load (e.g. 12-15 credits) is expected in regular sessions.
 Summer or other interim sessions are acceptable, provided that a full course load is maintained during regular sessions.

-- Non-Traditional Pathway applicants may apply on the basis of a complete undergraduate degree that was undertaken on a part-time basis.
+- Non-Traditional Pathway applicants may apply to the MDCM program on the basis of a complete undergraduate degree that was undertaken on a part-time basis. *NTP applicants are not eligible to apply to the joint MDCM-PhD and MDCM-MBA programs.

 Second / alternate degree requirements